 The PJM Regulation Market provides PJM participants with a market-based system for the purchase and sale of the Regulation ancillary service.
-Resource owners submit specific offers for Regulation Capability and Regulation Performance, and PJM utilizes these offers together with energy offers and resource schedules from the Markets Gateway System, as input data to the Ancillary Service Optimizer (ASO) which is an hour-ahead Market Clearing Engine.
-ASO then optimizes the RTO dispatch profile and forecasts LMPs to determine hourly commitments of Regulation to meet the requirement.
-In real-time PJM jointly optimizes the Regulation committed simultaneously with energy and reserve and calculates the five minute Regulation Market Clearing Price (RMCP) and, Regulation Market Performance Clearing Price (RMCP), which are used to derive the Regulation Market Capability Clearing Price (RMCCP) every 5 minutes based on the current system conditions.
+Resource owners submit specific offers for Regulation Capability and Regulation Performance, and PJM utilizes these offers together with energy offers and resource schedules from the Markets Gateway System as input data to the Ancillary Service Optimizer (ASO) which is an hour-ahead Market Clearing Engine.
+ASO optimizes the RTO dispatch profile and forecasts LMPs to determine hourly commitments of Regulation to meet the requirement.
+In real-time PJM jointly optimizes the Regulation Market Clearing Price (RMCP) and Regulation Market Performance Clearing Price (RMPCP), which are used to derive the Regulation Market Capability Clearing Price (RMCCP)) every 5 minutes based on the current system conditions.
 These clearing prices are then used in market settlements to determine the credits awarded to providers and charges allocated to purchasers of the Regulation service.

 PJM uses resource schedules, regulation, and energy offers from the Markets Gateway System as input data to the ASO to provide the lowest cost alternative for the procurement of Regulation for each hour of the operating day.
 The lowest cost alternative for this service is achieved through a simultaneous co-optimization with Synchronized Reserve, Non-Synchronized Reserve and energy.
-Within the co-optimization, an RTO dispatch profile is forecasted along with LMPs for the market hour and adjacent hours.
-Using the dispatch profile and forecasted LMPs, an opportunity cost, adjusted by applicable performance score and benefits factor, is estimated for each resource that is eligible to provide regulation.
-The estimated opportunity cost for demand resources will be zero.
+Within the co-optimization, an RTO dispatch profile is forecasted along with LMPs for the market hour.
+Using the dispatch profile and forecasted LMPs, an opportunity cost, adjusted by the applicable performance score and benefits factor, is estimated for each resource that is eligible to provide regulation.
+The estimated opportunity cost for Demand Resources is zero.
 The adjusted lost opportunity cost is added to the adjusted regulation capability cost and the adjusted regulation performance cost to make the adjusted total regulation offer cost.
 The adjusted total regulation offer cost is then used to create the merit order price.
 Resource owners may self-schedule Regulation on any qualified resource.
 The merit order price for any self-scheduled Regulation resource is zero.
 All available regulating resources are then ranked in ascending order of their merit order prices, and the lowest cost set of resources necessary to simultaneously meet the PJM Regulation Requirement, PJM Synchronized Reserve Requirement, PJM Primary Reserve Requirement and provide energy in that hour is determined.
 If there is an excess of self-scheduled and zero-cost offers over and beyond the Regulation requirement, PJM uses resource-specific historic performance scores, selecting those resources with the highest performance scores, as a tie-breaker to determine which set of resources to commit to meet the Regulation requirement.
 The least cost set of regulation resources identified through this process are then committed.
-Prices for Regulation will be calculated simultaneously with energy and reserve every 5 minutes for the 12 intervals of the hour by the Locational Pricing Calculator (LPC).
+Prices for Regulation are calculated simultaneously with energy and reserve every 5 minutes by the Locational

+Pricing Calculator (LPC).
 The highest merit order price associated with this lowest cost set of resources awarded regulation becomes the RMCP.
 The RMPCP is calculated as the highest adjusted performance offer from the set of cleared resources.
 The RMCCP is the difference between RMCP and RMPCP.

-In the after-the-fact settlement, any resources self-scheduled to provide Regulation are compensated based on the processes described in Manual 28.
+In the after-the-fact settlement, any resources self-scheduled to provide Regulation are compensated based on the processes described in PJM Manual 28: Operating Agreement Accounting.